monika-soam/Awesome-Books-ES6/README.md

 # My-Awesome-books in ES6![](https://img.shields.io/badge/Microverse-blueviolet)

-My Awesome Books is a basic website that allows users to add/remove books from a list and achieved that by using JavaScript objects and arrays.
+My Awesome Books is a basic website that allows users to add/remove books from a list and achieved that by using JavaScript ES6 and used modules in a single JS file.

 ## Built With